 Automation testing is vital to ensure that a software is effective.
 Further, it increases test execution's speed and test coverage.
 The main benefit of automation testing is that it does not require human intervention, saving a tremendous amount of time.
-Plus, it is also less prone to error and most likely the most suitable solution when handling multilingual software.
+It is also less prone to error and is most likely the most suitable solution when handling multilingual software.

 This article identifies the top 7 automation testing tools in the market and describes their main features.
 It includes both open-source and licensed solutions, as well as tools that can be applied to different kinds of testing.

 Automation testing consists of a Software testing technique.
 This technique uses a software tool to test other software, which is why it is referred to as Automation Testing instead of manual testing performed by humans.

 The Automation Testing technique typically compares the obtained outcomes of test cases with the predicted outcomes (once the test data is inserted into the System Under Test) and further controls the tests' execution.
 Test automation supports functional and non-functional testing.

 Moreover, Automation Testing can provide very detailed and insightful reports.
 Commonly, development cycles require the same test to be executed several times.
 When using a test automation tool, users can record the test suit and run it whenever required without being dependent on human interference.

 However, in most cases, the aim is not to entirely discard Manual Testing; instead, the goal tends to reduce the number of tests performed manually.